 On the issue of noise impacts, the application building forms part of an agricultural holding and whilst no indication has been given as to whether the nearby agricultural use will continue to operate, the likely level of noise resulting from this existing use is not considered to be significant enough to raise overriding planning objections to this application.
 It is noted that Class Q rights recognises that many agricultural buildings by virtue of their location be affected by noise from nearby agricultural use.
 Conversely, the development proposed is unlikely to generate significant noise problems so as to adversely affect any nearby residential dwellings.

 The remaining test on the change of use relates to whether the location or siting of the building makes it otherwise impractical or undesirable for the building to change from an agricultural use to residential dwelling.
-The guidance is quite explicit that "the permitted development right does not apply a test in relation to sustainability of location" and that "instead, the local planning authority can consider whether the location and siting of the building would make it impractical or undesirable to change use to a house.
+Paragraph 108 of the Guidance is quite explicit that "the permitted development right does not apply a test in relation to sustainability of location" and that "instead, the local planning authority can consider whether the location and siting of the building would make it impractical or undesirable to change use to a house.

-Access to services/amenities within Marden for the most part, is along unlit rural lanes with no pavements.
-Therefore, this would be an unattractive route for walking, particularly for families and in the winter given its muddy verges and at night; and for similar reasons, cycling these routes would be unattractive.
-However, Class Q rights recognises that many agricultural buildings will not be in village settlements and occupants may not be able to rely on public transport for their daily needs.
+The application site is located within 2 miles from Marden and Staplehurst which has services including a school, health centre, pharmacy, shops and post office.
+Class Q rights recognises that many agricultural buildings will not be in village settlements and occupants may not be able to rely on public transport for their daily needs.
 Therefore, the fact that the building to be converted is in a location where the planning authority would not normally grant planning permission for a new dwelling is not sufficient reason to refuse this application.
 Moreover, the guidance for Class Q makes it clear that the sustainability or otherwise of a location is not a reason to refuse an application.

-Turning to the impact of the conversion on the appearance of the building and its surroundings, the extent of the works which have been described by the proposals would alter the agricultural character and appearance of the building.
-However, the proposed insertion of windows, doors, in this instance comprise relatively limited external works to enable the conversion and could not be said to be unreasonable in their scope or intent where the development is permitted.
+Turning to the impact of the conversion on the appearance of the building and its surroundings, the extent of the works which have been described by the structural assessment would not significantly alter the agricultural character and appearance of the building.
+The proposed works to facilitate the conversion mainly involve the replacement of the existing roof, insulating the external walls of the building in accordance with the most recent guidance; and insertion of door and window openings to ensure the building is suitable for its residential purpose.

+The indicated works could not be said to be unreasonable in their scope or intent where the development is permitted.
 With regards to the visual impact of an associated domestic curtilage, I note that the overall extent of the curtilage is limited in size by virtue of the interpretation of "curtilage" for the purposes of Class Q. Furthermore, it would not be reasonable to resist the use of an appropriately sized curtilage for domestic purposes in conjunction with the dwelling, particularly when considering it would not extend significantly into the open countryside.